thchr/Crystalline.jl/README.md

 [![Documentation][docs-dev-img]][docs-dev-url] [![Build status][ci-status-img]][ci-status-url] [![Coverage][coverage-img]][coverage-url]

-Tools for crystalline symmetry implemented in the Julia language, with a focus on photonic crystals.
+Tools for crystalline symmetry implemented in the Julia language.

 This package provides access e.g. to the symmetry operations of crystalline point groups, space groups, Wyckoff positions, their irreducible representations and band representations, as well as tools for their associated manipulation.